Iris Kyle

 Iris Floyd Kyle (born Mildred Carter; August 22, 1974) is an American professional female bodybuilder.
-She is currently the most successful, female or male, professional bodybuilder ever.
+She is currently the most successful female professional bodybuilder ever.
 She has a total of twenty professional bodybuilding titles, with ten overall and two heavyweight Ms. Olympia titles (more Mr. and Ms. Olympia titles than anyone else) and seven overall and one heavyweight Ms. International titles (more Arnold Classic and Ms. International titles than anyone).

 Early life

-Iris Floyd Kyle was born on August 22, 1974 in Benton Harbor, Michigan, the fifth of six children.
+Iris Floyd Kyle was born on August 22, 1974 in Benton Harbor, Michigan, the fifth of six children in an African American family.
 Her early athletic endeavors included running cross country, basketball (point guard), softball (shortstop) and volleyball.
 She was an All-American in basketball, and received a number of athletic scholarship offers.
 Kyle attended Benton Harbor High School and continued her education at Alcorn State University in Lorman, Mississippi, on a basketball scholarship, majoring in business administration and minoring in accounting.